 The only known consumer of the Nnwdaf_RoamingAnalytics service is the Roaming Exchange NWDAF (RE-NWDAF).

-Both the RE-NWDAF that provides the Nnwdaf_RoamingAnalytics service and the RE-NWDAF that consumes the Nnwdaf_RoamingAnalytics service may be in the HPLMN (in which case it is denoted as H-RE-NWDAF) or in the VPLMN (in which case it is denoted as H-RE-NWDAF).
+Both the RE-NWDAF that provides the Nnwdaf_RoamingAnalytics service and the RE-NWDAF that consumes the Nnwdaf_RoamingAnalytics service may be in the HPLMN (in which case it is denoted as H-RE-NWDAF) or in the VPLMN (in which case it is denoted as V-RE-NWDAF).
 If the NF service producer is the H-RE-NWDAF then the NF service consumer is the V-RE-NWDAF and vice versa.

 Figure 4.9.1.2-1: Reference Architecture for the Nnwdaf_RoamingAnalytics Service; SBI representation